PatrickJS/cli-book/chapter-one/chapter-one.md

 There are a couple other ways you can use cd.
 These are not relative to your current working directory.

-If you want to navigate relative to your computers root directory, preface your path with a foward slash.
+If you want to navigate relative to your computers root directory, preface your path with a forward slash.

 	PHLMLAMEAD:~/code/some-folder$ cd /bin